 The New School for Social Research accepts applications on a rolling basis.
-We are currently accepting applications for our Fall 2016 application.
-Applications to the Fall 2016 PhD program are now closed.
+Applications for Spring and Fall 2017 will open in September.
 The deadlines are as follows:

 All applicants admissible into our program are considered for a merit scholarship award that is determined by the strength of their application.
 Scholarship award notification is communicated at the same time as the admission decision.
 International students are eligible only for merit scholarships.
 If you are a U.S. citizen or eligible noncitizen, we encourage you to complete the Free Application for Federal Student Aid (FAFSA), which can be found on the Web at

 www.fafsa.gov.
 The FAFSA is available each year on October 1.
 (The New School’s federal school code is 002780.)
 You do not need to wait for an admission decision to apply for federal aid; we recommend submitting by our FAFSA priority deadlines:

 All applicants are required to apply online.
 Save your work frequently and print a copy for your records.
 You must complete all required fields and uploads prior to submission.

 Any additional supporting documents that need to be sent by mail must include an